marcomole00/sweng2-rp-mole/report.md

 ## Main components

-In this section I'll provide a more detailed explanation of the most important components.
+In this section I'll provide a more detailed explanation of the building blocks of Kubernetes, like pods, deployments, services, volumes.
+This is just a brief overview of the foundational objects of Kubernetes, and it is skipping more complex objects like StatefulSets, DaemonSets, Jobs, Ingress, etc. This is because the focus of this report is on the language used to define the desired state of the system, rather than on the system itself.

 ### Pods